-See NYISO OATT Section 1 Definitions and Section 3 this manual.
+Bid/Post System (BSYS) - See NYISO OATT Section 1 Definitions and Section 3 this manual.

-Functionally, Tthe The Bid/Post System allows Market Participants to review certain results of the Day-Ahead and, and Real-Time scheduling and dispatch processes.
-Results available for review include including accepted and rejected bids, generation schedules, and clearing prices.
+Functionally, the Bid/Post System allows Market Participants to review results of the Day-Ahead and Real-Time scheduling and dispatch processes including accepted and rejected bids, generation schedules, and clearing prices.
 Confidential data is restricted to those entities that have authorized access.